heathprovost/openbd-heroku/README.md

 **It doesn't work!
 What do I do?**

-[Post and issue](https://github.com/heathprovost/openbd-heroku/issues).
+[Post an issue](https://github.com/heathprovost/openbd-heroku/issues).
 I'll do what I can to help.

 License